mate-academy/py-taxi-service-forms/README.md

         - Cars
         - Drivers
     - In `base.html` include `sidebar.html`, so all these links will be accessible on all pages.
-9. Create some drivers, manufacturers, and cars.
-Run server, open `http://127.0.0.1:8000/`, check if the information is there and if it is correct.
+9. Run server, open `http://127.0.0.1:8000/`, check if the information is there and if it is correct.

 NOTE: Attach screenshots of all created or modified pages to pull request.
 It's important to attach images not links to them.
 See example: